-How does God fit into your reflection time?
+How does God fit into your end of year reflection time?

 An end of year reflection should begin with being grateful for how far we’ve come!
 Instead of rushing ahead at full speed (like I tend to do), I have to remind myself to do three things before reflecting and setting my new year intentions.
-Personally, God fits into my end of year reflect like this:

 - First, I reflect on a year by thanking God for where I am now.

-- Second, I look back on the journey in wonderment, remembering what God has done in my life.
+- Second, I look back on the journey in wonderment, celebrating what God has done in my life.

 - Third, I look to the future with a list of goals and new years intentions, but surrender my heart to the ways of the Lord.
-God’s will is sovereign and because of His great love for us, we can be assured that his will is the best for us.
+God’s will is sovereign and because of His great love for us, we can be assured that He also wants the best for us.